Meet Our Team

 Charis Rodgers, B.A.

 Charis “Kay” Rodgers graduated from Southern Methodist University in 2018 with B.A. in Psychology and French Studies and minors in Sociology and Fashion Media.
-She is interested in studying the impact of culture on experience of mood and anxiety disorders among minority populations, the development of culturally competent treatments, and ways to improve access to treatment for underserved populations.
+She is interested in studying the impact of culture on experience of mood and anxiety disorders among minority populations, the development of culturally competent treatments, and ways to improve access to treatment for under-served populations.
 She hopes to enter a doctoral program in Clinical Psychology in the future.
-In her free time, Kay enjoys crafting, doodling, and exploring new places.
+In her free time, Kay enjoys crafting, cooking, reading and exploring new places.